The Ultimate In Birding Tours

 We then head westwards to Kibale Forest in Kibale National Park, which is one the best place in Africa to see the rare and beautiful Green-breasted Pitta.
 It is also a great place to see Chimpanzees, as well as many other forest birds, including Dusky Long-tailed Cuckoo, Black-billed Turaco, Joyful and White-throated Greenbuls, Chubb’s Cisticola, Lowland Masked Apalis, Scaly-breasted Illadopsis and Grey-winged Robin-Chat.

 Continuing southwards past the Rwenzori Mountains we reach the open plains and impressive craters of Queen Elizabeth National Park with its rich array of large mammals, including Lion, Leopard, African Savanna Elephant and numerous Hippos.
-There is also a marvellous variety of birds, which includes African Crake, African Skimmer, Black Coucal, Papyrus Gonolek, White-winged Swamp Warbler, Trilling and Carruthers’s Cisticolas, Red-chested Sunbird and, in season, the smart Brown-chested Lapwing.
+There is also a marvellous variety of birds, which includes African Crake, African Skimmer, Black Coucal, Papyrus Gonolek, White-winged Swamp Warbler, Trilling and Carruthers’s Cisticolas, and Red-chested Sunbird.

 Eventually, our Shoebills & Gorillas of Uganda birding tour travels onwards to the remote southwestern corner of Uganda and the great Impenetrable Forest.
 Here the Gorillas have their stronghold and the forests are rich in bird species that are endemic to the Albertine Rift such as Neumann’s (or Short-tailed) Warbler, Jameson’s Antpecker and the rare Grauer’s (or African Green) Broadbill.

-Many other Albertine endemics and other interesting birds are likely or in a few cases possible here, including Handsome Francolin, Mountain Buzzard, Barred Long-tailed Cuckoo, Ruwenzori Nightjar, Dwarf and Willcocks’s Honeyguides, Tullberg’s and Elliot’s Woodpeckers, Ruwenzori Batis, Lagden’s and Doherty’s Bushshrikes, Montane Sooty and Willard’s Sooty Boubous, Petit’s Cuckooshrike, Mountain Oriole, White-tailed Blue Flycatcher, Stripe-breasted Tit, Olive-breasted Greenbul, White-browed Crombec, Grauer’s Warblers, Red-faced Woodland Warbler, Grauer’s Swamp Warbler, Black-faced Prinia, Ruwenzori, Mountain Masked and Chestnut-throated Apalises, Mountain Illadopsis, Ruwenzori Hill Babbler, Grey-chested Babbler (Illadopsis), Stuhlmann’s Starling, ‘Kivu’ and Oberländer’s Ground Thrushes, Yellow-eyed Black Flycatcher, Chapin’s Flycatcher, Red-throated Alethe, White-bellied and Blue-shouldered Robin-Chats, Archer’s Ground Robin, Equatorial Akalat, Grey-headed, Blue-headed, Purple-breasted and Regal Sunbirds, Strange Weaver, Dusky Crimsonwing, Red-headed Bluebill, Dusky Twinspot, Kandt’s Waxbill and Western Citril.
+Many other Albertine endemics and other interesting birds are likely or in a few cases possible here, including Handsome Francolin, Mountain Buzzard, Barred Long-tailed Cuckoo, Dwarf and Willcocks’s Honeyguides, Tullberg’s and Elliot’s Woodpeckers, Rwenzori Batis, Lagden’s and Doherty’s Bushshrikes, Albertine Sooty and Willard’s Sooty Boubous, Petit’s Cuckooshrike, Mountain Oriole, White-tailed Blue Flycatcher, Stripe-breasted Tit, Olive-breasted Greenbul, White-browed Crombec, Grauer’s Warbler, Red-faced Woodland Warbler, Grauer’s Swamp Warbler, Black-faced Prinia, Rwenzori, Mountain Masked and Chestnut-throated Apalises, Mountain Illadopsis, Rwenzori Hill Babbler, Grey-chested Babbler (Illadopsis), Stuhlmann’s Starling, ‘Kivu’ and Oberländer’s Ground Thrushes, Yellow-eyed Black Flycatcher, Chapin’s Flycatcher, Red-throated Alethe, White-bellied and Blue-shouldered Robin-Chats, Archer’s Ground Robin, Equatorial Akalat, Grey-headed, Blue-headed, Purple-breasted and Regal Sunbirds, Strange Weaver, Dusky Crimsonwing, Red-headed Bluebill, Dusky Twinspot, Kandt’s Waxbill and Western Citril.

 Uganda is undoubtedly the friendliest country in East Africa.
 Join us for this wonderful adventure that concentrates on the very best birds and mammals of this remarkable land.